-Rahbar and colleagues in the year 2005 to 2006 were determined that, A. baumannii shows high percentage of resistance to ceftriaxone (90.9%), piperacillin (90.9%), ceftazidime (84.1%), amikacin (85.2%),and ciprofloxacin (90.9%) that results partly conform with results of this research.
-They had also conducted that imipenem was the most effective agent against these organisms (resistance 4.5%) that is in conflict with our results (Rahbar et al., 2010).
+Rahbar and colleagues in the year 2005 to 2006 determined that, A. baumannii showed high percentage of resistance to ceftriaxone (90.9%), piperacillin (90.9%), ceftazidime (84.1%), amikacin (85.2%) and ciprofloxacin (90.9%), whose results partly conform with the results of this research.
+They also conducted a research, which showed that imipenem was the most effective agent against these organisms (resistance 4.5%), and the result was in conflict with the results of this study (Rahbar et al., 2010).

-In a study that in year 1998 to 2001 was conducted by Karlowsky et al., 90% of A. baumannii strains were sensitive to meropenem, but in this investigation, only 44% of strains showed resistance to meropenem and usage of this antibiotic with tobramycin could be more effective against A. baumannii strains (Karlowsky et al., 2003).
+In a study conducted by Karlowsky et al. (2003), they showed that in year 1998 to 2001, 90% of A. baumannii strains were sensitive to meropenem, but in this investigation, only 44% of strains showed resistance to meropenem.
+However, the usage of this antibiotic with tobramycin could be more effective against A. baumannii strains (Karlowsky et al., 2003).

-In a study that performed by Hoe Koo et al in years 2007 to 2008, they determined amikacin as the most effective drug among nine antimicrobial agents, unlike, in this study tobramycin and imipenem were the most effective agents among 11 antimicrobial agents which were used (Hoe Koo et al., 2010).
+In a study performed by Hoe Koo et al. in years 2007 to 2008, they determined amikacin as the most effective drug among nine antimicrobial agents, unlike this study, where tobramycin and imipenem were the most effective agents among the 11 antimicrobial agents that were used (Hoe Koo et al., 2010).

-Overall results indicate that among common Acinetobacter species, A. baumannii is more responsible for nosocomial infections and more than 50% of strains are multi-drug resistant, so control of hospital infections seems to be necessary among the three hospitals which were investigated.
-In this regard, in response to uncontrolled use of antibiotics, multi-drug resistant A. baumannii in hospital environment increased, so control of antibiotics usage in hospitals play an important role in preventing the emergence of such strains and infections caused by them.
+Overall, the results indicate that among the common Acinetobacter species, A. baumannii is more responsible for nosocomial infections and more than 50% of the strains are multi-drug resistant, so control of hospital infections seems to be necessary among the three hospitals which were investigated.
+In this regard, in response to the uncontrolled use of antibiotics, multi-drug resistant A. baumannii in hospital environment increased; so, control of antibiotics usage in hospitals play an important role in preventing the emergence of such strains and infections caused by them.